 Construction has been one of the hardest-hit industries during the recession, losing more jobs than any other employment sector.
 But the Associated General Contractors of America reported that the June 2011 unemployment rate for the industry had improved over the preceding year.

-Landing a job in construction is no longer just about getting a bachelor's degree in a construction-related field.
+Landing a job in construction is no longer just about getting an online vocational degree in a construction-related field.
 Due to the contracted job market, construction companies seek the most qualified individuals with well-rounded skill sets and a passion for the field, said Joe Bean, human resources manager for Teichert Construction of Sacramento, Calif., a heavy civil engineering firm that performs work on Interstate 80 in Northern California.

 Construction degrees and coursework